-Ottawa Pedestrian Accident Lawyers
+Ottawa Pedestrian Accidents Lawyers

 Whether you are struck by a tourist, Uber driver, or a local Ottawa driver, you deserve compensation for your injuries.
-At Auger Hollingsworth, our personal injury lawyers are dedicated to protecting your rights and helping you obtain the fair compensation you deserve.
+At Auger Hollingsworth, our lawyers are dedicated to protecting your rights and helping you obtain the fair compensation you deserve.
 The moment we receive your call, our knowledgeable attorneys guide you through the process of filing a claim and remain by your side until your case is resolved.

 What to do if you were involved in a pedestrian accident?